Why is my sprinkler system yellowing

 Frequently Asked Questions

-If you've tried cleaning the system and the yellowing or reduced water pressure continues, it's best to call in a professional sprinkler technician.
-They can diagnose the root cause and make any necessary repairs or replacements to restore your system to proper working order.
+If the yellowing is severe or you're unable to fully clear the blockages, it's best to call a professional sprinkler repair technician.
+They can diagnose the root cause and make any necessary repairs or replacements to get your system working properly again.

 Connect with certified professionals in your area